Pending & Active: int(0)

 Addie Long, DPT - Lawrence, KS

 By far a great group of instructors.
-I will most different look to take another course taught by Nari and Jen.
-The class was great having their confidence and experience was great.
-They were by far the best Continuing education instructors.
-I have even been taught by having great TA’s also was amazing!
+I would most definitely like to take another course taught by Nari and Jen.
+The class was great, having their confidence and experience was great.
+They were by far the best continuing education instructors I have even been taught by.
+Having great TAs also was amazing!

 Carla R. Carrillo, DPT, PT - Clarksville, MD